andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-15.md

 ![](/\_static/app-assets/daft-punk-atl.jpg)

-*Digital love, analog photo.
+*Digital Love, Analog Photograph.
 Atlanta, 2019, Mamiya RB67 on Kodak Portra.
 (Andrew Haworth)*

 Fortunately film stocks are still being produced, but there was a dark period some years back when it looked like the industry had dried up and films were going to be left in the hands of small boutique companies.
 But the medium has survived, and there are scads of old film cameras available for dirt-cheap on the used market, from medium format bodies to vintage stuff, and what I think is an overlooked segment, the feature-packed autofocus film cameras that entered the market right before digital took over.